 - Identify a substance abuse professional (SAP) so the SAP may enter specific information regarding the driver’s return-to-duty (RTD) activities.

 To complete the actions outlined above, drivers must be registered in the Clearinghouse.
-Drivers who register early will have their Clearinghouse accounts and contact preferences set up, allowing you to quickly respond to query requests from employers on or after January 6, 2020.
+Registered drivers will have their Clearinghouse accounts and contact preferences set up, allowing them to quickly respond to query requests from employers.
 Registration is available at https://clearinghouse.fmcsa.dot.gov/Register .

 No. The Clearinghouse final rule did not change the underlying requirements in 49 CFR Part 382, which apply to employers of individuals subject to the Federal Motor Carrier Safety Administration (FMCSA) drug and alcohol use testing requirements.
 As stated in § 382.103, those testing requirements apply to CDL holders who operate a CMV in commerce “in any State.”
 As defined in § 383.5, State means “a State of the United States and the District of Columbia.”

-The Clearinghouse will offer employers a centralized location to query driver information and report drug and alcohol program violations incurred by their current and prospective employees holding CDLs and CLPs.
+The Clearinghouse offers employers a centralized location to query driver information and report drug and alcohol program violations incurred by their current and prospective employees holding CDLs and CLPs.
 The employer must use the Clearinghouse to:

 - Conduct a full query of the Clearinghouse as part of each pre-employment driver investigation process.

 - Conduct limited queries at least annually for every driver they employ.

 - Request electronic consent from the driver for a full query, including pre-employment queries.

 - Record the negative return-to-duty (RTD) test results and the date of successful completion of a follow-up testing plan for any driver they employ with unresolved drug and alcohol program violations.